-Tofu has tons of plant-based protein, calcium and iron–so make sure to give it a try!
+Tofu has tons of plant-based protein, calcium and iron–so, go on and give it a try!

 Bottom line is you need mushrooms in your life and in your fridge!
 Sauté them in veggie broth, sprinkle with no-salt seasoning and keep them in the fridge to put on salads, pitas or add to cooked dishes.

 If you haven’t read that article already, now’s the perfect time!

 The point is you need to have ready-to-go meals in your fridge.
-You decide the time commitment you can handle and start making at least your food ahead of time.
+You decide the time commitment you can handle and start making at least some of your food ahead of time.